qooxdoo-archive/qooxdoo-cli/readme.md

   remove [repository]   removes a contrib library from the configuration. update [repository]   updates information on contrib libraries from github.
                         Has to be called before the other commands.

-Options:
-  -T, --token    Use a GitHub access token
-  -f, --file     Output result to a file
-  -v, --verbose  Verbose logging
-  -q, --quiet    No output

 ```